 Managing treatment-related stroke risk

-If tamoxifen or another SERM is part of your treatment plan, you and your doctor should talk about any risk factors you already have for stroke, such as:
+If Avastin or tamoxifen (or another SERM) is part of your treatment plan, you and your doctor should talk about any risk factors you already have for stroke, such as:

 - your age: being 55 or older means higher risk